GLIMS-RGI/rgi_user_guide/_sources/regions/rgi02.md

 # 02: Western Canada and USA

-The Western Canada and USA region encompasses all glaciers in western Canada and the USA not included in Region 01.
+The region encompasses all glaciers in western Canada and the USA not included in Region 01.

 ```{admonition} Subregions
 :class: note, dropdown